Lake Illawarra: Location and features

 Located south of the city of Wollongong, north of the city of Shellharbour, and 5 km northeast of Dapto, Lake Illawarra receives runoff from the Illawarra escarpment through Macquarie Rivulet and Mullet Creek, drawing from a catchment area of 238 km2.
 With an average depth of 2.1 m, the relatively shallow lake, brought about because of infilling by sand which has been eroded from the surrounding catchments, covers a surface area of 35.8 km2.
 At an elevation of 0.3 m AHD, the maximum volume of water held in the lake is 74275 ML.

 The narrow tidal entrance to the Tasman Sea of the South Pacific Ocean is located at Windang.
-Before 2007 Lake Illawarra was frequently closed to the sea.
+Before 2007, Lake Illawarra was frequently closed to the sea.
 The lake system received large amounts of nutrient and sediment from the catchment which tended to remain within the lake.
 Water levels within the lake also fluctuated greatly, affecting the local flora species.
 In July 2007 the Lake Illawarra Authority completed works on training the entrance of the lake to create a permanent opening to the sea.

-Located on the western shore of Lake Illawarra at Yallah is the natural gas-powered Tallawarra Power Station.
+The natural gas-powered Tallawarra Power Station is located on the western shore of Lake Illawarra at Yallah.
 The power station draws water from the lake for cooling purposes, and returns water to the lake via an onsite water management system that ensures water quality is maintained at levels above the catchment average.

 The lake's location within the sprawling Wollongong urban area means that Lake Illawarra is vulnerable to pollution and urban run-off.